quartiq/miniconf/miniconf_mqtt/README.md

 - explicit replies are metadata-only; the authoritative applied value is always the retained `settings/<path>` publication

+For compatibility with simple MQTT tools, an application may subscribe to `settings/#` itself using `RetainHandling::Never` and route those publishes through `Service`.
+Only no-`rev` leaf publishes are treated as requests; `rev` publications are the authoritative mirror and are ignored as ingress.

 ## Response metadata

 Error replies currently carry MQTT v5 user properties: